gamesbook/gamereporter/README.md

     python report.py -i games.json -s compact

-This approach also has the advantage that games will not have to be retrieved from boardgamegeek each time you run a report; although game images will be.
+This approach also has the advantage that games will not have to be retrieved from boardgamegeek each time you run a report; although the game images will be.

-# Features
+# Summary of Features

 - Access games by ID from boardgamegeek, or games linked to a user of that site
 - Create different types of PDFs with details of each game accessed